 We've each enjoyed our own successes, some in Fortune 500 companies, and now work together with one common goal in mind.
 Yours.

 Bark Life built a great brand.
-We helped them take it bigger--14,000 square feet bigger--with a new look and marketing strategies that keep their customers begging for more.
+We helped them take it bigger--14,000 square feet bigger--with a new look and marketing strategies that helped them win "America's Coolest Pet Store" and keep their customers begging for more.

 We've worked with Russo & Russo for years, so when it was time for the owners to retire, we helped reinvent the firm for the newly-named partners with a fresh new logo and a whole new look.